-Recent improvements in design verification strive to automate the error-detection process and greatly enhance engineers' ability to detect functional errors.
+Recent improvements in design verification strive to automate the error-detection process and greatly enhance engineers' ability to detect the presence of functional errors.
 However, the process of diagnosing the cause of these errors and fixing them remains difficult and requires significant ad-hoc manual effort.
 Our work proposes improvements to this aspect of verification by presenting novel constructs and algorithms to automate the error-repair process at the Register-Transfer Level (RTL), where most development occurs.
 Our contributions include a new RTL error model and scalable error-repair algorithms.
-Empirical results show that our solution can diagnose and correct errors in designs up to several thousand lines of RTL code in minutes.
+Empirical results show that our solution can diagnose and correct errors in designs up to several thousand lines of RTL code in minutes with significantly higher accuracy than previous gate-level centered solutions.
 This demonstrates the superior scalability and efficiency of our approach compared to previous work.